hasimmollah/resume-builder/ReadMe.md

 - Preview and export your resume & cover letter as a PDF.

 ## 🎯 Enhancement
-- Add crowler to look into different url
+- Add crawler to look into different url
 - Dashboard of url successfully generated resume and cover letter
 - Entries for unsuccessful
 - Support different style in resume